Benefits of Microdosing MDMA: What Does the Science Say?

 You’ve read a lot of information, so let me condense the essentials before we part ways.

-• First, robust, peer-reviewed evidence supports high-dose, clinic-guided MDMA-assisted psychotherapy for PTSD, showing remission rates that far surpass current first-line medications.
+• First, robust, peer-reviewed evidence from clinical trials supports high-dose, clinic-guided MDMA-assisted psychotherapy for PTSD, with reported remission rates that are higher than those seen with current first-line medications in some comparative studies.

 • Second, the scientific community has not produced comparable data for MDMA microdosing.
 Aside from scattered surveys and one low-dose lab study, we simply don’t know whether tiny amounts produce meaningful, durable, or safe outcomes.